Adyg/django-heroku-s3/README.md

 Heroku
 ------
-- Create an app on [Heroku](https://heroku.com/) (aim for it's name to be the same as the Django project name, otherwise customization to the bash scripts will be needed)
+- Create an app on [Heroku](https://heroku.com/) (aim for its name to be the same as the Django project name, otherwise customization to the bash scripts will be needed)
 - Inside the vagrant box, go to the `/vagrant_data` dir and run `$ heroku git:remote -a [projectname]`
 - Update the project Heroku settings (can be run inside the vagrant box, under the /vagrant_data dir):
 ```